binarymind/jquery-navigate/README.md

 * title : the future document title
 * ajax-content : (optional) only the content of specified element in href's page will be inserted otherwise all body content
 * ajax-target : (optional) the content will be inserted into the target element of the current page
+* ajax-insert : (optional) the function that insert the ajax gotten content

 #### or during the initialization :